 But there’s a solution.
 We need to invest more time in our kids—not random or haphazard encounters, but planned quality time.
 It’s about being intentional; it’s about investing in our kids.
 Here are 4 ideas designed to keep us ahead of the curve with our children, custom-crafted to help dads stay in the loop, and have some fun, too.

 Try making it a habit.
 Twenty minutes of one-on-one time for non-agenda conversation.
 Small talk.
 Building rapport.
 Got more than one kid?
-Share the schedule.
+Have them take turns.
 Chances are this is something they’ll all look forward to.
 But be prepared.
-Real conversations could break out, so keep your phone in your pocket!
+Real conversations could break out, so keep your phone in your pocket.

-Hook in with an All Pro Dad’s Day at their school or simply schedule one day per week as breakfast with dad day on the way in.
+Get connected with an All Pro Dad Chapter at your kids’ school or simply schedule one day per week as “Breakfast with Dad Day.”
 Variations could include ice cream night with dad or Saturday brunch while mom sleeps in.
 The key here is undivided, one-on-one attention.
 No agenda, just time.

 Use your imagination.
-You could work a theme, such as, “The best sports movies in history.”
-“Classically awful monster films.”
-Or “Movies that dad loved as a kid.”
-Followed by movie analysis over a pizza.
+You could have a theme, such as the best sports movies in history or superhero movies or “movies that dad loved as a kid”—followed by movie analysis over a pizza.

 It’s about being intentional; it’s about investing in our kids.
-The overriding, ironclad, “must not be broken” rule here is this: Give the kids 100% of your attention.
+The overriding, ironclad, “must not be broken” rule here is this: Give the kids 100 percent of your attention when you have one-on-one time.
 Make “dad time” accessible and regular.
-[Tweet This] Remember: It’s the best investment dads can make.
+Remember: It’s the best investment dads can make.